jphalford/blog/README.md

 > Lemony Snicket

 A modern Java application is usually a tangle of frameworks whose annotations make even the cleanest code look like the definition of nonesense to the casual observer.
-To exacerbate matters, when you actually run the application some kind of arcane witchcraft takes place and before you know it your application is taking requests, reading messages and shoving things into databases before it vanishes without so much as an `@Goodbye` and you need to work out what went wrong.
+To exacerbate matters, when the application runs some kind of arcane witchcraft takes place and before you can say "Abracadabra", the application is taking requests, reading messages and shoving things into databases.
+This wouldn't be a problem, but when it vanishes without so much as an `@Goodbye` the programmer needs to work out what went wrong...

 > "What I cannot create, I do not understand"
 >
 > Richard Feynman

-Using minimal libraries and abstractions, Lifting the Lid implements basic versions of these frameworks and shows you how they leverage core features of the Java Language.
-With this understanding, you'll have the context required to spend less time to interpreting error messages and fix your coding errors.
+Using minimal libraries and abstractions, Lifting the Lid implements basic versions of common frameworks and shows you how they leverage core features of the Java Language.
+With this understanding, you'll have the context required to spend less time interpreting error messages and fixing your coding errors.
 Ultimately, you will be able to surf the stacktrace in the debugger and orient yourself within these frameworks.